 Whether you're e-mailing and/or speaking to the Commission on Tuesday, let's teach each other and avoid redundancy to maximize our informational impact.

-Tell the Pinellas County Commission to stop adding fluorides to our water
+Tell the Pinellas County Commission again to stop adding fluorides to our water

 Join in-person, by Zoom, or by phone: